 The Second Public Examination has three parts: Part A taken at the end of the second year, Part B taken at the end of the third year and Part C taken at the end of the fourth year.
-You cannot enter for Part B until you have completed the Part A exams1, and only candidates who obtain an upper second class or higher in the combined classification of Parts A & B, together with a weighted Part B average of 59.5 or higher, qualify to proceed to Part C. Candidates who satisfy the examiners in Part A and Part B only, qualify for the award of BA in Mathematics and Statistics; candidates who satisfy the examiners for all three parts qualify for the award of MMath in Mathematics and Statistics with two associated classifications.
+You cannot enter for Part B until you have completed the Part A exams1, and only candidates who obtain an upper second class or higher in Part B alone i.e., with a weighted Part B average of 59.5 or higher, qualify to proceed to Part C. Candidates who satisfy the examiners in Part A and Part B only, qualify for the award of BA in Mathematics and Statistics; candidates who satisfy the examiners for all three parts qualify for the award of MMath in Mathematics and Statistics with two associated classifications.